SuRGeoNix/Flyleaf/README.md

 ## Requirements

 The whole implementation is targeting and should be able to run on any Windows Platform (DirectX) and .NET Framework.
-However it's not tested enough yet and you might some issues with the UserControl for WPF (issues with ParentForm and Handles).
+However it's not tested enough yet and you might have some issues with the UserControl for WPF (issues with ParentForm and Handles).

 FFmpeg libraries (Windows builds) are required and should be placed under Libs\\\<platform>\\FFmpeg directory - where \<platform> = x86 or x64 - from the current application's (.exe) directory (or any below it, check MediaDecoder.cs -> RegisterFFmpegBinaries() for more details).

-It seems there is a bug with System.Buffers assemblies therefore it is required for TorSwarm (Torrent Streaming) to add the below bindings (App.Config) to your application (such ass this <a href="https://github.com/SuRGeoNix/Flyleaf/blob/master/Flyleaf%20Player%20(WinForms%20Demo%201)/App.config">one</a>)
+It seems there is a bug with System.Buffers assemblies therefore it is required for TorSwarm (Torrent Streaming) to add the below bindings (App.Config) to your application (such as this <a href="https://github.com/SuRGeoNix/Flyleaf/blob/master/Flyleaf%20Player%20(WinForms%20Demo%201)/App.config">one</a>)

 Ensure that you use Restore NuGet Packages to retrieve all the rest required libraries.